janphilippfranken/scai/README.md

 ### 🧐 What is this?
-Useful, self-improving agents.
+Useful, self-improving language agents.
 Written in [LangChain](https://github.com/hwchase17/langchain).

 #### 📖 Background
 <p align="left">